JuanAntonioHR/Endless-Notes/README.md

 ## Run

-1. npm run watch to execute the build file
+1. run "npm run watch" to execute the build file
-2. npm start to execute the project
+2. in another terminal, run the comand "npm start" to execute the project